• Home

 If baby is not crying, but will happily wait, let him wait.
 Eventually he’ll just sleep until right around that time that you feed him at daily.

-Read: Simple Baby Advice That Stands the Test of Time and Non-Negotiable Baby Sleep Needs
+Read: Simple Baby Advice That Stands the Test of Time

-The Reason Wake Time Matters:
+The Reason Your Wake Time Matters:

-• It sets you on track for the rest of the day.
+- It sets you on track for the rest of the day.

-• It helps you determine a good time for the first nap.
+- It helps you determine a good time for the first nap.

-• You will have a bit of time for yourself in the morning.
+- You will have a bit of time for yourself in the morning.

-• Baby begins to adjust to predictability.
+- Baby begins to adjust to predictability.

-Nap Times
+Nap Times For Your Baby’s Routine

-Naps… dum dum dum.
 By now you’re already trying to actually nap when baby naps.
 That’s a good thing.
 But the trouble is, you don’t want to wait until baby is screaming in tiredness to put him down.

 You want to put baby down for nap times that mean he does not *get* overtired.

 Wearing a baby out to help them sleep is the biggest baby sleep myth around.
 It will mean the naps are shorter and baby is more fussy.
 But never fear!
-The easiest way to make sure your baby is well rested is to have set nap times in the optimal windows.

 So, let’s talk about those windows.
 You want to catch the baby drowsy, but not overtired.
-Here are signs of overtiredness.
+Here are the signs of overtiredness.

 This means you have consistent times they will go down and, even if they aren’t dropping off to sleep in your arms, you still put them in the crib for a rest.

 You can find 25+ routines including baby and toddler combinations here.
 These are simply examples, your routine may vary.
-The key is to make sure that little babies aren’t up for hours without a nap.

 That 1-year-olds don’t wake at 5 a.m. and choose not to nap.
 As mothers we can steer the day by choosing a routine that works for everyone.

 We love our little bundles and want to give them lots of time, attention and snuggles.
 That’s a good thing.
-Cuddles are good for their brains.
-There are, however, limits to the amount of stimulation babies need.
-They are easily over stimulated by things we consider “normal.”
+Cuddles are good for kids’ brain development.

 Screens, loud siblings, busy places, and intense changes of scenery can actually tire a baby out.
 If your baby is in a room with multiple older children who are screaming, running, and playing for hours on end they will become overstimulated.